datum360/Datum360-API-User-Guides/Matthew/PIM360/Allocator/POST get largest tag number.md

 ```

 ## Response Body
 JSON object containing the property `tag` which contains the matching item number.
-If no matching item is found then.
+If no matching item is found then `null` is returned for the tag.

 ## Example Response
 ```JSON